CheckSomeBytes/SOF-ELK-Cloud-Dashboards/README.md

 ![gcpNav](Screenshots/gcpNav.png)
 *GCP Navbar*

-In practice this makes for a fuild experience that allows the user to bounce around between cloud platforms as well as different views within each of the platforms
+In practice this makes for a fluid experience that allows the user to bounce around between cloud platforms as well as different views within each of the platforms
 ![navigationPane](Screenshots/navigationPane.gif)

 ---